Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Data and methods of analysis

 Having calculated the SSFMs of the data $F_2^{(d)}(M)$ and the associated mixed events $F_2^{(m)}(M)$ as described above we subsequently estimated the correlator Eq.~(\ref{eq:correlator}) by the difference

-assuming that $\lambda \approx 1$ \cite{Antoniou2005} and neglecting the third term (cross-term) in the rhs of Eq.~(\ref{eq:correlator}).
-We justify these assumptions by simulating and analysing data sets consisting of a mixture of critical protons generated by the Critical Monte-Carlo (CMC) code \cite{Local} and randomly distributed protons (see Section~\ref{sect4}).
+where we set $\lambda = 1$ and thus neglected the third term (cross-term) in the rhs of Eq.~(\ref{eq:correlator}).
+In section~\ref{sect4} we justify this choice by simulating and analysing data sets consisting of a mixture of critical protons generated by the Critical Monte-Carlo (CMC) code \cite{Antoniou2006,Local} and randomly distributed protons.

-Next we searched for critical behaviour of the estimated correlator $\Delta F_2^{(e)}(M)$ expecting (in the presence of critical fluctuations) the occurrence of an intermittency effect $\Delta F_2^{(e)}(M) \sim (M^2)^{\phi_2}$ for $M^2 \gg 1$ \cite{Bialas1986,Tannenbaum1995}.
+We searched for an intermittency effect $\Delta F_2^{(e)}(M) \sim$ \phantom{} $(M^2)^{\phi_2}$ for $M^2 \gg 1$ \cite{Bialas1986,Tannenbaum1995}.
 The intermittency index $\phi_2$ can be determined by a power-law fit (PF) to $\Delta F_2^{(e)}(M)$ in the region of sufficiently large $M^2$.
-Standard error propagation turned out to be impractical for our intermittency analysis.
+Standard error propagation turned out to be inadequate for our intermittency analysis~\cite{Metzger}.
 We therefore obtained estimates of the statistical uncertainties of the SSFMs as well as of the $\phi_2$ values by using the resampling method~\cite{Efron1979}.
-This implies constructing new sets of events of the same size (statistics) as the original set by randomly sampling, with uniform probability, whole events with replacement from the original data set and calculating SSFMs as well as $\Delta F_2^{(e)}(M)$ for each resampled set~\cite{Metzger}.
+This method involves constructing new sets of events out of the original one, containing the same number of events as the original.
+This is achieved by uniform and random sampling of events, with replacement, from the original set, so that a given event may be drawn any number of times.
 In the new sets, some events are of necessity omitted and others duplicated.
+We then calculate SSFMs as well as $\Delta F_2^{(e)}(M)$ for each resampled set~\cite{Metzger}.
 In the calculation of $\Delta F_2^{(e)}(M)$ we used for all samples the same, very large (of the order of $10^7$) set of mixed events (one for each considered system), in order to reduce the statistical fluctuations of the background and the required computing time.
-Then we determined through a PF the intermittency index $\phi_2$ for each sample and obtained the distribution $P(\phi_2)$ characterizing each analysed system.
+Then we determined through a PF the intermittency index $\phi_2$ for each sample and obtained the distribution $P(\phi_2)$.